utono/rpd/hyprland-keyboard-configuration.rst

 To activate the custom layout in Hyprland, follow these steps:

+!!!
+As long as ~/utono/rpd/xkb/usr/share/X11/xkb/symbols/real_prog_dvorak
+!!! has been copied to /usr/share/X11/xkb/symbols,
+!!!
+Hyprland can make use of the layout.

+!!!
+It is unnecessary, for Hyprland, to update the following:
+!!! /usr/share/X11/xkb/rules/evdev.xml
+!!! /usr/share/X11/xkb/rules/base.lst
+!!! /usr/share/X11/xkb/rules/base.xml

+!!!
+Also unnecessary is:
+!!!
+!!! localectl set-keymap

 1. Create the configuration file:
    `~/.config/hypr/config/user-config.conf` with the following content: